Technosoft2000/docker-calibre-web/README.md

 ## Updates ##

+**2017-03-21 - v1.1.1**
+ * added creation of gdrive.db symlink at /books/gdrive.db for external access like backup possibility

 **2017-03-20 - v1.1.0**
  * added the optional Google Drive integration
  * added creation of app.db symlink at /books/app.db for external access like backup possibility